sec-edgar/sec-edgar/README.rst

 -------

-:warning: The following code is experimental in v0.1.5.
-Please refer to docs on how to use the `SecCrawler` class if installing v0.1.4 or earlier. :warning:
+⚠️ The following code is experimental in v0.1.5.
+Please refer to docs on how to use the `SecCrawler` class if installing v0.1.4 or earlier. ⚠️

 To run it, start python shell